szaghi/OFF/README.md

     - Fine, local parallelism by means of OpenMP paradigm providing the ability to use shared-memory cluster facilities;
     - Fine, local parallelism by means of GPU programming (e.g. CUDA framework) providing the ability to use GPUs cluster facilities (to be developed in future).

-## Copyrights

-OFF is an open source project, it is distributed under the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).
-Anyone is interest to use, to develop or to contribute to OFF is welcome.
-Take a look at the [contributing guidelines](CONTRIBUTING.md) for starting to contribute to the project.

 ## Documentation